MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v0.md

 **`customImageUrl`** - **Base image URL**<br>
 `string`.
 Required when `baseImageSource = customVhd`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the URL of base image.
+Specifies the URL of a base image.
 This will be used for installing pre-requisite(s) and application(s) before capturing a machine image.
 <!-- :::editable-content-end::: -->
 <br>